-- A further devolved organisation with clear interfaces both with the Network Rail client organisation and the central Network Rail business.
-Transparency over costs and value
+- a further devolved organisation with clear interfaces both with the Network Rail client organisation and the central Network Rail business.
+Transparency over costs and value adding services will have been achieved.

-- adding services will have been achieved.
+Achieving ISO11000

-- A simplified but robust delivery operating model that provides:
+- a simplified but robust delivery operating model that provides:

-Effective governance and assurance
+- effective governance and assurance

-- Improved project delivery
+- improved project delivery

-- Improved efficiency
+- improved efficiency

-- Improved people capability
+- improved people capability

-- An intelligent client capability with an appropriate relationship with the delivery organization to enable efficient delivery of renewals and enhancements
+- an intelligent client capability with an appropriate relationship with the delivery organisation to enable efficient delivery of renewals and enhancements